 - 1. Do one of the following: - In the Model View toolbar, click the Import Model button. - From the Model View menu, select Import Model. - Select File > Import > Colour Model. - 2.
-In the Browser window, browse for any .tvg drawing file on your hard drive or in the database. - Click Open.
+In the Browser window, browse for any \.tvg drawing file on your hard drive. - Click Open.